If you know me then you may know that one of my favourite things to do when exploring a new city is to eat.

 If you are looking for a nice and filling place to have lunch or dinner at, I would recommend the Vegan Junk Food Bar.

 This restaurant can be found at two locations in Amsterdam and both are really well-visited.
 The staff is super nice and open-minded and there is an overall good atmosphere.

-As the name already says, everything served in this place is actually 100% vegan.
+As the name already says, everything served in this place is 100% vegan.
 We had some burgers and fries and every sauce on the menu.
-All of it tasted really good and fresh (also to my boyfriend, who isn’t that much into vegan food) and we were fed up afterwards.
+All of it tasted good and fresh (also to my boyfriend, who isn’t that much into vegan food) and we were fed up afterwards.